OceanCarbon-LDEO-Columbia/pCO2Residual/README.md

 ## Acknowledgements
-Co-authors of this code include: Amanda Fay, Thea Heimdal, Val Bennington, Luke Gregor, and Luke Gloege with support from Galen McKinley and the Columbia University LEAP Center.
+Co-authors of this code include: Val Bennington, Luke Gloege, Devan Samant, Amanda Fay, Thea Heimdal, and Luke Gregor with support from Galen McKinley and the Columbia University LEAP Center.